rust-lang/book/src/ch17-00-oop.md

 Method takes command object, calls a run fn

-How do we say "we want a thing that has a run function"?
+How do we say “we want a thing that has a run function”?
 Answer: Traits!

 where T: Run

 This is the definition of the Fn trait!
-So we wouldn't implement this, we'd just pass closures in
+So we wouldn’t implement this, we’d just pass closures in

 ## Supertraits

 Trait constraints that use other traits

-Copy requires Clone because Copy is a subset of Clone's behavior, since if you have one, you can trivially implement the other.
+Copy requires Clone because Copy is a subset of Clone’s behavior, since if you have one, you can trivially implement the other.

 Traits that need behavior of another trait in a default method or something.